SMMCore standard

-The SMMCore standard (Singapore Multimedia Metadata Set) is the national metadata standard used for B2B content exchange in Singapore.
-In 2008, seeing a need for the adoption of best practices and standards for managing the storage of digital content through a set of metadata frameworks, Infocomm Development Authority of Singapore (IDA) organized an industry roundtable where Mediacorp chaired the Metadata Standardization Subgroup, working with other industry providers, such as Disney and Ascent Media, to define a set of practices for metadata used in the local media industry.
-Initially, SMMCore was built on the foundation of PBCore.
-However, with its second revision in 2011, harmonization work has been carried out with the European Broadcasting Union (EBU), where the SMMCore framework has been revised to be built on the foundation of the EBU Core.
+The SMM Core standard (Singapore Multimedia Metadata Set) is Singapore's national metadata standard for B2B content exchange.
+In 2008, seeing a need for the adoption of best practices and standards for managing the storage of digital content through a set of metadata frameworks, the Infocomm Development Authority of Singapore (IDA) organized an industry roundtable through which Mediacorp chaired the Metadata Standardization Subgroup, working with other industry providers, such as Disney and Ascent Media, to define a set of practices for metadata used in the local media industry.
+Initially, SMM Core was built on the foundation of PBCore.
+However, with its second revision in 2011, harmonization work has been carried out with the European Broadcasting Union (EBU), revising the SMM Core framework to be built on the foundation of the EBU Core.
 Harmonization allows for support from a larger metadata community of people versed in the field, access to knowledge on semantic web and linked data for which EBU and therefore SMM Core are ready, adoption by the industry, sharing resources in research, development, and maintenance of the metadata specifications.